nci/gsky/install/README.md

 ![Step3](pic3a.png)

-- Enter Pupet Environment as 'gsky-dev' or 'production', as the case may be.
+- Enter Puppet Environment as 'gsky-dev' or 'production', as the case may be.

 ![Step3](pic3b.png)